Coptic Orphans

-Coptic Orphans (CO) is an international development organization that has transformed the lives of over 75,000 children in Egypt since 1988.
+Coptic Orphans Support Association, better known as Coptic Orphans (CO) is an international development organization that has transformed the lives of over 86,000 children in Egypt since 1988.
 Its mission is to break the cycle of poverty through long-term programs that focus on education.

 Coptic Orphans operates in the United States, Canada, Australia, the United Kingdom, and Egypt.

 History

 Coptic Orphans began in 1988 when Nermien Riad, a Coptic American then working in Egypt, witnessed the abject poverty of a Cairo orphanage.

 “Like many Copts, my parents had left Egypt for the United States in search of a better life,” Riad said.
 “So when I witnessed the crippling poverty these innocent children were enduring, I felt an immediate and overpowering need to do something.
 I could not just walk away.”

 When Riad returned to the U.S., she gathered together a group of relatives and friends to support 45 children in the orphanage.
 She soon realized that many children in Egypt’s orphanages still had a mother, but were forced into institutions by the loss of the father, the traditional breadwinner in Egyptian society.
 Riad decided to dedicate her organization, the first of its kind in the Coptic world, to keeping children out of such institutions by supporting widowed mothers, while at the same time working with the children to ensure they have the finest education possible.
 This formed the core structure of Coptic Orphans' flagship program, which would later become known as Not Alone.

-Coptic Orphans incorporated as a U.S. 501(c)3 nonprofit in 1992.
+Coptic Orphans incorporated as a U.S. 501(c)(3) nonprofit in 1992.

 Programs

 Not Alone

 Many fatherless children in Egypt are forced into institutions when the loss of the father throws their family into poverty.
 Children in these institution face myriad problems even into adulthood, and because of it they often fall through the cracks of Egyptian society.

 Coptic Orphans’ flagship Not Alone Program changes the lives of orphaned Coptic children by supporting the children and their remaining relatives in order to keep families together and children out of institutions.
 The program makes it possible for these children to stay in school, lift themselves out of poverty, and succeed in life.

 Children enrolled in Not Alone are more likely to complete their secondary education than their peers.
 The program develops the whole child, including character, physical and mental health, as well as a service-minded orientation by nurturing the child’s spirit.

-The backbone of the program is the network of over 750 volunteers who work in more than 800 towns and villages across Egypt.
+The backbone of the program is the network of nearly 1,000 volunteers who work in more than 850 towns and villages across Egypt.
 These volunteers foster a loving, supportive bond with each fatherless child, allowing the young boy or girl to regain dignity and begin on the path to a brighter future.
 The volunteers are also specially trained to improve all facets of the child’s education and living conditions.